matrix-org/matrix-appservice-slack/docs/getting_started.md

 1. Create a new Matrix room to act as the administration control room.
 Note its internal room ID (Example: !abcdefg12345hijk:coolserver.com).

-2. Decide on a spare local TCP port number to use.
+1. Decide on a spare local TCP port number to use.
 It will listen for messages from Matrix and needs to be visible to the homeserver.
 Take care to configure firewalls appropriately.
 This port will be notated as `$MATRIX_PORT` in the remaining instructions.

-3. Create a `config/config.yaml` file for global configuration.
+1. Create a `config/config.yaml` file for global configuration.
 There is a sample one to begin with in `config/config.sample.yaml`.
 You should copy and edit as appropriate.
 The required and optional values are flagged in the config.

+  1. For `homeserver.server_name`, enter the server name, e.g. `matrix.example.com` or `localhost`.

-4. See [datastores](datastores.md) on how to setup a database with the bridge.
+  1. For `db`, see [datastores](datastores.md) on how to set up a database with the bridge.

+  1. For `matrix_admin_room`, enter the internal room ID of the administration control room (Example: !abcdefg12345hijk:coolserver.com).

-5. Generate the appservice registration file.
+1. Generate the appservice registration file.
 This will be used by the Matrix homeserver.
 Here, you must specify the direct link the **Matrix Homserver** can use to access the bridge, including the Matrix port it will send messages through (if this bridge runs on the same